New polling locations for May 21, 2024 budget vote and board election

 For information about registering to vote, please visit the New York State Department of Motor Vehicles website.

-Applications may be obtained from the District Clerk.
+Applications for absentee ballots may be obtained from the district clerk or downloaded here.
 Applications must be received by the clerk at least seven days before the election if the ballot is to be mailed to the voter or the day before the election if the ballot is to be delivered personally to the voter.

 All ballots must be received by the Office of the District Clerk no later than 5 p.m. on the day of the election.